Whether you've got a big backyard or a small apartment balcony, here's how to design the ultimate outdoor kitchen and barbecue area.

 Are duplexes soundproof?

 In general, there is more risk of sound transfer in a duplex than in, for example, two neighbouring houses.
-In the construction stage, ensuring that additional soundproofing measures like double-glazed windows and insulation are added will help prevent sound transfer.
+In the construction stage, additional soundproofing measures like double-glazed windows and insulation can help.

-“The advice here is to make sure you speak to a residential home building expert and weigh up the decision to construct a duplex.
-While duplexes are a great opportunity for many, they may not work for everyone,” Peterson says.
+Make sure you speak to a residential home building expert and weigh up the decision to construct a duplex.
+While duplexes are a great opportunity for many, they may not work for everyone.